Dreamacro/virtual-dom/README.md

 # Introduction

-a simple virturl-dom implementation for understanding how it works
+a simple virtual-dom implementation for understanding how it works